tianshang486/mysql/intl.en-US/Quick Start for MySQL/Connect to an RDS for MySQL instance.md

 # Connect to an RDS for MySQL instance {#concept_n1v_qpf_vdb .concept}

+This topic describes how to connect to an RDS for MySQL instance.
 After completing the initial configurations, you can use Data Management Service \(DMS\), a database client, or the CLI to connect to ApsaraDB RDS for MySQL.

 ## Background information {#section_ixn_v5c_dhb .section}

-After you [create an instance](intl.en-US/Quick Start for MySQL/Create an RDS for MySQL instance.md), [configure a whitelist](intl.en-US/Quick Start for MySQL/Initial configuration/Configure a whitelist.md#), and [create an account](intl.en-US/Quick Start for MySQL/Initial configuration/Create accounts and databases.md), you can use DMS, a database client, or CLI to connect to your RDS instance.
+After you [create an instance](intl.en-US/Quick Start for MySQL/Create an RDS for MySQL instance.md), [configure a whitelist](intl.en-US/Quick Start for MySQL/Initial configuration/Configure a whitelist for an RDS for MySQL instance.md#), and [create an account](intl.en-US/Quick Start for MySQL/Initial configuration/Create accounts and databases for an RDS for MySQL instance.md), you can use DMS, a database client, or CLI to connect to your RDS instance.
 You can also set the IP address, port, and account information in applications to connect.

 ## Use DMS to connect to an RDS instance {#section_pgl_xm5_vdb .section}